Adding lime to your lawn is very different than the other lawn applications. This causes a lot of confusion. Check out this guide to clear things up.

 4. Set Spreader and Apply- A reliable broadcast spreader is much better then a drop spreader.

-If you set your broadcast spreader dial to 2/3 open and apply twice in a criss cross pattern, that should disperse at a rate of 50 lbs per 1000 s/f.
+If you set your broadcast spreader dial to 2/3 open and apply twice in a checkered pattern, that should disperse at a rate of 50 lbs per 1000 s/f.

 This part can get a little confusing since you need to adjust according to how much lime needs to be applied.